elixir-lang/elixir-lang.github.com/_posts/2021-05-19-elixir-v1-12-0-released.markdown

 title: Elixir v1.12 released
 author: José Valim
 category: Releases
-excerpt: Elixir v1.12 Elixir v1.12 is out with improvements to scripting, tighter Erlang/OTP 24 integration, stepped ranges, and dozen of new functions across the standard library
+excerpt: Elixir v1.12 is out with improvements to scripting, tighter Erlang/OTP 24 integration, stepped ranges, and dozen of new functions across the standard library
 ---

 Elixir v1.12 is out with improvements to scripting, tighter Erlang/OTP 24 integration, stepped ranges, and dozen of new functions across the standard library.
 Overall this is a small release, which continues our tradition of bringing Elixir developers quality of life improvements every 6 months.